Lemon Poppy Seed Cake

 4. In the bowl of an electric mixer fitted with the paddle attachment (or beaters), cream the butter and sugar on medium speed until light and fluffy, 3-4 minutes.
 Scrape down the sides of the bowl, then beat in the eggs one at a time, beating well after each addition.
 Scrape down the sides of the bowl again.
 With the mixer on low speed, beat in one-quarter of the flour mixture, then one-third of the buttermilk mixture.
 Beat in another quarter of the flour mixture, then another third of the milk mixture.
 Repeat with another quarter of the flour mixture and the remaining milk mixture.
 Finally, beat in the remaining flour mixture.
 Scrape down the sides and bottom of the bowl, and give a quick mix with a rubber spatula to make sure all of the ingredients are well incorporated.

-5. Spoon the thick batter into the prepared pan and smooth the top with a rubber spatula.
-Bake for 65 to 75 minutes, or until the top of the cake is golden and a cake tester comes out clean.
+5. Spoon the thick batter into the prepared pans and smooth the top with a rubber spatula.
+Bake for 55 to 65 minutes, or until the top of the cake is golden and a cake tester comes out clean.
 Cool the cake in the pan for ten minutes on a rack.

-6. While the cake cools, make the syrup.
-Combine the water and granulated sugar in a saucepan and bring to a boil.
+7. When the cakes are almost cool, make the syrup.
+Combine the water and sugar in a saucepan and bring to a boil.
 Remove from the heat and stir in the lemon juice.

-8. To make the glaze: stir the confectioners' sugar and lemon juice in a small bowl, mixing until completely smooth.
-Add more confectioners' sugar if necessary to make a thick, opaque glaze (it should be thicker than you'd think -- you want it the consistency of honey or molasses).
-Drizzle the glaze over the top of the cake, letting it drip down the sides.
-Let the glaze harden before slicing and serving the cake, about 15 minutes.
-The cake will keep nicely for 3 days if kept covered on the countertop.
+10. To make the glaze: in a medium bowl, whisk together the confectioners' sugar and lemon juice.
+Add more confectioners' sugar or lemon juice as necessary to make a thick but pourable glaze (it should be a little thicker than you'd think, about the consistency of molasses or honey).
+Spoon the glaze over the top of the cake, letting it drip down the sides.
+Let the cakes sit for about one hour to allow the glaze to set before serving.

 Nutrition Information